Vamsi995/recovery-go/benchmarks/Concurrency Blog.md

 # Concurrency in Go Runtime

-Go is a programming language that utilizes light weight concurrency units called go routines to achieve concurrency.
-Like other programming lanugages the runtime is responsible for scheduling the execution of these goroutines.
-Go follows the CSP concurrency model, unlike other traditional programming lanugages like C++, Java which use threading based concurrency model.
+Go is a programming language that utilizes lightweight concurrency units called goroutines to achieve concurrency.
+Unlike traditional programming languages such as C++ and Java, which rely on a threading-based concurrency model, Go follows the Communicating Sequential Processes (CSP) concurrency model.
+The Go runtime is responsible for scheduling the execution of these goroutines efficiently.

 ## CSP (Communicating Sequential Processes) Concurrency Model

-Concurrency has the traditional problem of sharing memory across different processes/threads.
-Memory sharing is a non-deterministic problem because the execution of the concurrent tasks have no pre-determined order, which infact makes it harder to debug, reproduce errors.
-The thread based concurrency model solves most of these issues using mutexes/locks.

-Traditional Programming models have concurrency with shared memory and using locks, but in CSP each process/thread does not share memory but instead communicate with each other using channels which are like pipes in Linux.
+Concurrency introduces challenges in managing shared memory across different processes or threads.
+The non-deterministic execution order of concurrent tasks makes debugging and reproducing errors difficult.
+Traditional thread-based concurrency models address these issues using mutexes and locks.
+However, these mechanisms can lead to data races, where multiple threads access a shared resource simultaneously, or deadlocks, where threads wait indefinitely for resource access.

+The CSP concurrency model mitigates these problems by eliminating direct memory sharing.
+Instead of threads sharing memory and requiring synchronization mechanisms, CSP facilitates communication between concurrent processes through channels.
+Channels function similarly to Linux pipes, enabling safe data exchange without explicit locking.

+A core philosophy of Go's concurrency model is:

-dont communicate by sharing memory, but share memory by communicating
+> "Don't communicate by sharing memory; instead, share memory by communicating."

+This paradigm simplifies concurrent programming by reducing synchronization complexity and minimizing race conditions, making Go an excellent choice for building scalable and efficient concurrent applications.

 ## Concurrency vs Parallelism - What is the difference?